 We plan to widen I-5 to have three lanes in both directions from Kuebler Boulevard to Delaney Road.
-This is Phase 1 of the larger project which will widen a portion of southbound I-5 between Kuebler Boulevard in South Salem and the Delaney Road interchange.
-This project will address the southbound freight bottleneck and traffic congestion on I-5 that occurs when large trucks are climbing the hill between milepost 249.5 and milepost 248.9 south of Salem.
+We're working on Phase 1 of the larger project.
+We're widening a portion of southbound I-5 between Kuebler Boulevard in South Salem and the Delaney Road interchange.
+This helps address the southbound bottleneck and traffic congestion on I-5 when large trucks climb the hill between milepost 249.5 and 248.9 south of Salem.
 Phase 2 will widen the northbound I-5 lanes, but we do not have funding for construction at this time.

 The project was part of an Environmental Impact Study (EIS) that was done in the mid-1980's for the entire I-5 corridor through Salem from the Hayesville Interchange to Battle Creek Road.
 The EIS was approved by the Federal Highway Administration (FHWA) and ODOT in 1988.